 What Attracts Mice to Bedrooms?

-Mice will always be attracted to food, especially if it can be obtained easily.
+Mice are attracted to food, especially if it can be obtained easily and with minimal risk.

 Mice are at the bottom of nature’s food chain and look for opportunities to scavenge food from abandoned areas.
 This means mice are often found in kitchens and pantries.

-If you eat in a bedroom and leave crumbs around, mice may find their way into a bedroom.
+If you eat in a bedroom and leave crumbs, mice may enter.
 Mice also enjoy quiet, warm, and dark locations.
-A bedroom may suit a mouse’s needs as you’ll likely not be in the room for several hours per day.
+A bedroom may suit a mouse’s needs as you won’t be in the room for most of the day.

-Closets and other concealed spaces will always be popular with mice as a place to hide and sleep away their days.
-Be mindful of potential mouse infestations in your bedroom.
+Closets and other concealed spaces are popular with mice as a place to hide and sleep.

 Do I Have Mice in My Bedroom?